MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 Once Teams obtains the access token, it's cached and reused as needed.
 This token can be used whenever `getAuthToken()` is called, until it expires, without making another call to the Azure AD.
 You can add calls of `getAuthToken()` to all functions and handlers that initiate an action where the token is needed.

 > [!IMPORTANT]
-> As a best security practice, always call `getAuthToken()` when you need an access token.
+> As a best practice for security of access token, always call `getAuthToken()` when you need an access token.
 Teams will cache it for you.
 Don't cache or store the access token using your own code.

 #### Code for getAuthToken

-Add the following code to the Teams client to:
+Add the following code to the Teams Client to:

 - Call `getAuthToken()`.
 - Parse the access token or pass it to the server-side code.